danielmarschall/decoder/Readme.md

 - Completely re-written with the latest development tools (Delphi 12.3, DEC 6.5)
 - Encrypt and decrypt files or folders (integrated 7zip packer)
 - Internally compresses data using ZLib, but only if the file is not already compressed or has a high entropy
-- Translated to English (currently, no German translation available anymore)
+- German / English multi-lingual

 A few features like shell integration and installer have been removed, to keep the product simple and clean.